nanddeepn/nanddeepn.github.io/_pages/contact.md

 toc: true
 ---

-Hi there — Thank you for being here!
+Hello!

-Use below form to contact me, if :
+Thank you for visiting!

-- You want to utilize my Microsoft cloud expertise in:
+Contact me by filling out below form, if :

-    - Solution architecture design and implementation
+- You like to seek my opinion on Microsoft cloud engagements:
-    - Consult about solving particularly challenging problems
+    - Architecture design and implementation
-    - Review existing solutions or implementation plans
+    - Review technical solutions
-- You’d like me to speak at your event.
+- You like me to be a speaker / mentor at your event.

-Looking forward to hearing from you!
+Looking forward for the collaboration!

 <form action="https://formspree.io/mknqajve" method="POST">
     <input type="hidden" name="_next" value="//" />